bpeabody/thoughts/panic.md

 - You don't already have a pile of technical debt.
 - You need to complete large-scale development efforts.
 - You have a choice.

+## Recognizing PBDM

+PBDM is a widely-used methodology, but many teams come to it organically and may not know they're practicing it -- they may not have even heard of PBDM!
+There are several signs that indicate a team is following PBDM:

+- __Fear__ -- The team has a culture of fear and mistrust.
+You frequently hear statements like "we're all going to be fired" or "we're going out of business" even when it is clear that such risks are non-existent.
+- __Drama__ -- The team is working on the most important thing in the world.
+  This fact sets the stage for high drama.
+If a team has frequent heated arguments and fractured interpersonal relationships, there's a good chance it's using PBDM.
+- __Bottom-Heavy__ -- As mentioned above, it is difficult to attract and retain senior engineers when practicing PBDM, so such a team will have an unusually low average in terms of years of experience.
+This weighting is not caused by ageism -- senior engineers just know better.
+Senior engineers that do remain are likely to be valued more as "swamp guides" than architects.
+- __Bad Manners__ -- When you are saving the world, politeness, human decency,
+  and even personal hygiene take a back seat.
+- __Booze__ -- Many organizations utilize boozy team outings to foster camaraderie.
+A team using PBDM needs booze to survive.
+Booze gives rest to a brain intensely focused on saving the world; it salves the interpersonal wounds caused by infighting and high drama.
+A team following PBDM is a like a superhero sitcom: our heroes save the world each episode only to start fresh next time; booze is the balm that allows the team to forget that the story is the same each week.